rust-lang/blog.rust-lang.org/content/inside-rust/infrastructure-team-2026-q2-recap-and-q3-plan/index.md

 As part of multiple discussions that happened during the 2026 All-hands, the Clippy team asked the Triagebot team to be able to delay the assignment of a reviewer until one or multiple community reviews were done.

-That work was carried out in [triagebot#2426](https://github.com/rust-lang/triagebot/pull/2426) ([docs](https://forge.rust-lang.org/triagebot/pr-assignment.html#community-reviews)) and has just been enabled in [Clippy repository](https://github.com/rust-lang/rust-clippy/issues?q=state%3Aopen%20label%3AS-waiting-on-community-reviews).
+That work was carried out in [triagebot#2426](https://github.com/rust-lang/triagebot/pull/2426) ([docs](https://forge.rust-lang.org/triagebot/pr-assignment.html#community-reviews)) and has just been enabled in the [Clippy repository](https://github.com/rust-lang/rust-clippy/issues?q=state%3Aopen%20label%3AS-waiting-on-community-reviews).

 ### Reintroduce delegation approval for merge queue repositories